-The Palazzo Schifanoia is especially noteworthy for its marble entrance (the rest of the facade is rather palain red brick) and magnificent murals, and the art museum it contains.
+The Palazzo Schifanoia is especially noteworthy for its marble entrance (the rest of the facade is rather palain red brick) and the magnificent Renaissance era murals representing the months of the year in the Salone dei Mesi, and for the art museum it contains.
 The Palazzo del Comune is notable above all for the impressive bronzes with which it is adorned.

-Of the other palaces in the heart of Ferrara, visit at least the Palazzo dei Diamanti (named for the diamond decoration on the facade) that is now home to a national art museum that has an extensive collection of works by local artists in the 16th century.
+Of the other palaces in the heart of Ferrara, visit at least the Palazzo dei Diamanti (named for the diamond decoration on the facade) that is now home to a national art museum that has an extensive collection of 16th century works by local artists.